Driving in Italy: All you Must Know Before you hit the road

 Entering and driving on the Autostrada

 When entering the Autostrada, be aware that you’ll need to take a ticket at the entrance and pay the toll when exiting.
-Also, when you drive on the Autostrada, keep a safe distance from other vehicles and be aware of the many tunnels and viaducts along the way.
+Also, when driving on the Autostrada, maintain a safe distance from other vehicles and be aware of the numerous tunnels and viaducts along the way.

 Cost of toll roads in Italy & how to pay